jwater7/supervisor-scheduler/README.md

   * E.g. '/post' (see post-process project requirements)
 * "DEBUG=supervisor-scheduler:*"

+### Supported volumes

+* /job
+  * Place a "job.ini" file in this directory for the schedule to run it
+* /post
+  * Place a node project in this directory to be run after the schedule is finished

 ### Be sure timezone is set in the docker container for an accurate schedule:
 ~~~~
     volumes: